The Commonplace

 0.3

 The study employs a multidimensional clustering approach based on firm size, age, market competitiveness, and digital infrastructure to examine heterogeneous AI effects.
-Other other high methodological approach / clustering variables
+Other other methodological approach / clustering variables

 n=3366